 Rouge et Noir

 In 1910, the first Montblanc pen was introduced to the public.
 However, at that point in time, it did not have the world famous white Montlanc star yet, but the cap tip was simply all white.
 Since it was impossible the acquire a trademark for a plain white cap tip, the Montblanc star was designed in 1914.
-Although it is referred to as a “star,” it was meant to symbolize the snow covered tip of the Europe’s highest mountain.
+Although it is referred to as a “star,” it was meant to symbolize the snow covered tip of Europe’s highest mountain.
 In the same year, the company was again renamed to Simplo Füllfedergesellschaft.

 Meisterstück & Richemont

 In the following years, Montblanc designed a piston filler with a telescope mechanism and, beginning in 1924, the flagship fountain pens were advertised as the Meisterstück (masterpiece).
-While these fountain pens did not have a different design as compared to their other models, they were of high quality and soon people associated the Meisterstück branding with Montblanc.
+While these fountain pens did not have a different design as compared to their other models, they were of high quality, and soon people associated the Meisterstück branding with Montblanc.
 Beginning in 1930, all Meisterstück nibs were engraved with 4810, which was the official height of the Mont Blanc mountain in meters.
-Finally, in 1934, the company was yet again renamed into Montblanc-Simple GmbH and remains so to the present, although it was acquired by Dunhill in 1977 and is now part of the Richemont Luxury Group.
+Finally, in 1934, the company was yet again renamed to Montblanc-Simple GmbH, and remains so to the present, although it was acquired by Dunhill in 1977, and is now part of the Richemont Luxury Group.